ThomasWilshaw/olive/architecture.md

 PPM files.
 The decoder class gives a simple interface to retrieve full frames of audio of video data without having to deal with the complexities of the various codecs Olive can handle.

-We first probe a file to check it is valid and retireivs various useful metadata.
-If this is succesful, any streams in the footage can be opened and accessed (some formats contain for instance audio and video streams).
+We first probe a file to check it is valid and retrieves various useful metadata.
+If this is successful, any streams in the footage can be opened and accessed (some formats contain for instance audio and video streams).
 Image data is stored in a `FramePtr` and audio in a `SampleBuffer`.